 (b) not charge a fee greater than the amount specified in the published Pricing Table.

-5.4.3 From 1 July 2019 to 30 June 2025, the ELNO may increase the ELNO Service Fees as listed in its Pricing Table, once every Financial Year on 1 July, provided that the percentage increase in the revised ELNO Service Fees does not exceed the percentage increase in the CPI for the immediately preceding March quarter when compared with the CPI for the March quarter of the previous year.
+5.4.3 From 1 July 2019 to 30 June 2026, an ELNO may increase the ELNO Service Fees as listed in its Pricing Table, once every Financial Year on 1 July, provided that the percentage increase in the revised ELNO Service Fees does not exceed the percentage increase in the CPI for the immediately preceding March quarter when compared with the CPI for the March quarter of the previous year.

-5.4.4 Notwithstanding Operating Requirement 5.4.3, the ELNO may, at any time, request the Registrar’s approval, which may not be unreasonably withheld, for proposed changes to its Pricing Table, including, but not limited to, in the event:
+5.4.4 Notwithstanding Operating Requirement 5.4.3, the ELNO may, at any time, request the Registrar’s approval, which may not be unreasonably withheld, for proposed changes to its Pricing Table, including but not limited to, in the event:

 (a) of any change to the amount of any insurance premium payable by the ELNO in respect of any insurance policy the ELNO is required to hold under Operating Requirement 4.7.2; or